squidfunk/mkdocs-material/docs/tutorials/social/basic.md

             - ...
     ```

 Now, then you run `mkdocs build` and look at the `site` directory, you will
 see that it contains subfolders under `assets/images/social` that reflect
 the structure of your Markdown files.
 Each page has a corresponding PNG file
 that contains the social card image.

 Have a look at the generated HTML and you will see the metadata produced in
 the `head` element, including one entry that points to the image.

 ## Background color

-The social plugin configuration options for changing aspects such as colors,
+The social plugin has configuration options for changing aspects such as colors,
 images, fonts, logos, the title, even the description.
 You can configure them
 for all social cards in the `mkdocs.yml` and, in the Insiders Edition, they can
 be overridden in the page header for individual pages.